connect2nelson/connections/README.md

 We are currently using Rails as a way to deliver the matchmaker-on-demand app and plan to use whenever to drive the email based notifier.
 We use a dump of Jigsaw data from early June 2014.
 To store that data, we are using mongodb.

+## Project Team

+If you want to participate, join the HipChat team!

 ## Future Work

 Some other ideas that we had: